-Rail Freight Corridor 6 – Mediterranean Corridor aims at making international rail freight transport more competitive and attractive.
+Mediterranean Rail Freight Corridor aims at making international rail freight transport more competitive and attractive.

-Rail Freight Corridor 6 – Mediterranean Corridor has been set up on 10th November 2013 according to Regulation (EU) 913/2010 to strengthen international rail freight transport and promote sustainable mobility.
-Rail Freight Corridor 6 is one of the 9 corridors enlisted in the Regulation; it crosses five Countries of the European Union: Spain, France, Italy, Slovenia and Hungary (6 by 2016 with the inclusion of Croatia according to Reg.
-1316/2013).
+Mediterranean Rail Freight Corridor has been set up on 10th November 2013 according to Regulation (EU) 913/2010 to strengthen international rail freight transport and promote sustainable mobility.
+Mediterranean Rail Freight Corridor is one of the 9 corridors enlisted in the Regulation; it crosses 6 Countries of the European Union: Spain, France, Italy, Slovenia, Croatia and Hungary.

 The Corridor is the result of a strong cooperation among Infrastructure Managers/Allocation Bodies belonging to the Corridor.

-Rail Freight Corridor 6 – Mediterranean Corridor is the result of a strong cooperation among Infrastructure Managers and Allocations Bodies involved in the project.
+Mediterranean Rail Freight Corridor is the result of a strong cooperation among Infrastructure Managers and Allocations Bodies involved in the project.
 The members, together with the Permanent Management Office staff were able to set up a functional governing structure.

 All the partners are working to offer to all possible customers a quality service for rail freight transport that is competitive and reliable.